 The minimum age limit is 12 years old at the date of departure.
 We reserve the right to limit the number of children on any particular cruise.
 Any minor must be accompanied by and share a cabin with an adult aged 21 or over.
 If the adult is not the minor’s parent, a ‘Parental Consent Guardianship Form’ must be signed by a parent or legal guardian prior to sailing.

-On board, our Cruise Director will look after you and advise on food and drink, local customs and events and any other information concerning your holiday.
+On board, our Cruise Director will look after you and advise on food and drink, local customs and events and any other information concerning your vacation with us.

 A daily programme is produced on board and delivered to your cabin each evening, detailing the following day’s activities.